dalbay/Angular-Forms/README.md

 ### Create the Form Model

-- In Angular to be able to work with reactive forms we need the reactive forms module.
+- 1.Step - Define HTML Form in the component template.
-  Open **_app.module.ts_**and import reactive forms module
+  In Angular to be able to work with reactive forms we need the reactive forms module.
-  `import { ReactiveFormsModule } from '@angular/forms';`
+  Open **_app.module.ts_**and import reactive forms module - `import { ReactiveFormsModule } from '@angular/forms';`; and add it to the Imports array.
-  also add it to the Imports array.
-The ReactiveFormsModule give us access to classes and directives that are necessary to build reactive forms.
+  The **ReactiveFormsModule** give us access to classes and directives that are necessary to build reactive forms.
 Out of these classes **FormGroup** and **FormControl** make up the building blogs of reactive form.
 Here is how they are represented:
   ![ANGULAR Validation](./images/form.png)
-- Create a Form Module - Open app.component.ts; inside the class create a new FormGroup instance that represnets the user registration form(this will auto import FormGroup to app.component.ts);
+- 2.Step - Create a Form Module
-- and, initialize this FormGroup with an object of controls that are present in the HTML.
+  Open app.component.ts; inside the class _create a new FormGroup instance_ that represnets the user registration form(this will auto import FormGroup to app.component.ts); and initialize this FormGroup with _object of FormControls_ that are present in the HTML.
   ```TypeScript
     export class AppModule {
     registrationForm = new FormGroup({